 Computer Policy for Faculty and Staff

 The Office of Information Technology is the sole provider of computing equipment for the college.
-For standard equipment – computers, printers, etc – all purchases go through OIT.
+All technology equipment - computers, software, mobile devices - must be vetted and purchased through OIT.
 In some cases purchases are identified through the programmatic needs of a specific department, but approval is still routed through OIT prior to acquisition.

 In order to maintain a sustainable service to the community, we have developed the following guidelines and policies governing computing devices and peripherals.